 Overall, would you say things have been easy for you?

 In life, there are events, and there are processes.
 An event is winning the gold medal.
 A process is waking up at 5 am and training for 3 hours, four hundred mornings in a row.
 In the beginning, I spent too little time in the process.
 One of my biggest challenges was developing the habits that are necessary to run a great business, and having the faith that they would pay off.
 I’ve now seen first hand that tiny habits, done consistently, day after day, lead to massive results.
 I’ve also learned that you have to genuinely put others interests first.
 I’ve learned that smiling improves a clients mood.
 I’ve learned that if I’m wrong, I need to admit it.
 I’ve learned to listen and let others talk about their interests.
 I’ve learned that great photography is important, but the way you make someone feel matters even more.

 What were you like growing up?

-I’ve allows enjoyed things that challenge me physically.
+I’ve always enjoyed things that challenge me physically.
 I was the kid climbing the trees, making the obstacle courses, and building the bike ramps.
 Later I become a serious distance runner.
 I’ve also always been into creating.
 I grew up drawing, making movies, and taking pictures.
 Personality wise, I always enjoyed being around friends and expressing my humor with them.
-I enjoyed getting to know people on a deeper level too though.
+I enjoyed getting to know people on a deeper level too.